Central London Railway: Wood Lane, 1906–1908

 In 1905, the government announced plans to hold an international exhibition to celebrate the Entente cordiale signed by France and Britain in 1904.
 The location of the Franco-British Exhibition's White City site was across Wood Lane from the CLR's depot.
 To exploit the opportunity to carry visitors to the exhibition, the CLR announced a bill in November 1906 seeking to create a loop from Shepherd's Bush station and back, on which a new Wood Lane station close to the exhibition's entrance would be built.
-The new work was approved on 26 July 1907 in the Central London Railway Act, 1907.
+The new work was approved on 26 July 1907 in the Central London Railway Act 1907 (7 Edw.
+7. c. lxxxiii).

 The new loop was formed by constructing a section of tunnel joining the end of the dead-end reversing tunnel to the west of Shepherd's Bush station and the north side of the depot.
 From Shepherd's Bush, trains ran anti-clockwise around the single track loop, first through the original depot access tunnel, then passed the north side of the depot and through the new station before entering the new section of tunnel and returning to Shepherd's Bush.
 Changes were also made to the depot layout to accommodate the new station and the new looped operations.
 Construction work on the exhibition site had started in January 1907, and the exhibition and new station opened on 14 May 1908.
 The station was on the surface between the two tunnel openings and was a basic design by Harry Bell Measures.
 It had platforms both sides of the curving track – passengers alighted on to one and boarded from the other (an arrangement now known as the Spanish solution).

 Liverpool Street, 1908–1912

 With the extension to Wood Lane operational, the CLR revisited its earlier plan for an eastward extension from Bank to Liverpool Street station.
 This time, the Great Eastern Railway (GER) agreed to allow the CLR to build a station under its own main line terminus, provided that no further extension would be made north or north-east from there – territory served by the GER's routes from Liverpool Street.
-A bill was announced in November 1908, for the 1909 parliamentary session and received Royal Assent as the Central London Railway Act, 1909 on 16 August 1909.
+A bill was announced in November 1908, for the 1909 parliamentary session and received royal assent as the Central London Railway Act 1909 (9 Edw.
+7. c. lxxi) on 16 August 1909.
 Construction started in July 1910 and the new Liverpool Street station was opened on 28 July 1912.
 Following their successful introduction at the DR's Earl's Court station in 1911, the station was the first underground station in London to be built with escalators.
 Four were provided, two to Liverpool Street station and two to the North London Railway's adjacent Broad Street station.